 These traditional buildings were once what made Yemen famous.
 Now the war keeps Yemen in the headlines.
 Yemen is facing the world’s worst humanitarian crisis and we’re on the ground providing medical care, nutritious food and clean water.
 Photo: Felton Davis

 This tranquil photo was taken in a country that has been called the world’s most violent country.
 Decades of civil war and recent U.S. deportations have led to a dramatic increase in gang violence in El Salvador.
-We returned to the country last year to support displaced people with critical information and services, and providing emergency cash relief.
+The IRC provides emergency cash relief and lifesaving information services to people in El Salvador who have been uprooted by growing violence.

 No matter where people are in the world, they deserve a safe place to call home.
 But this can be taken away in an instant.
 The IRC is on the ground, providing people with the support they need to rebuild their lives.
 We can only do this thanks to ongoing support from people like you.
 Will you take 2 minutes to make a donation to support our work?